zlmone/twrp_device_umidigi_a5_pro/README.md

-# TWRP device tree for UMIDIGI A5 Pro
+# TWRP device tree for UMIDIGI A5 Pro E

 ## About Device